 Each session is provided with discussion worksheets, extended learning worksheets and learning evaluation forms which aim to guide students to analyse the cases shown in the videos and establish their own viewpoints.
-These materials also serve as tools for in-depth teaching in extended lessons and for assessing the effectiveness of the teaching strategies.
+These materials

 The Race Discrimination Ordinance (RDO) (Cap.
 602) was passed in 2008.
 It protects people against discrimination, harassment and vilification on the grounds of their race, colour, descent, national or ethnic origin.